Wayne Township, Clinton County, Ohio: Name and history

 Named in honor of General "Mad Anthony" Wayne, it is one of twenty Wayne Townships statewide.

 Wayne Township was erected in 1837 by the Clinton County Commissioners from parts of Green and Richland townships.

 Transportation

 Major roads in Wayne Township are State Routes 72 and 729.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

-Currently, the board is composed of Kevin Bean, Carl Hughes, and Steve Kenney.